PaulineRoca/AIP2016/00_Installation/install.md

 ### Git
 0. Set up an account on Github.com
   * Open an internet browser and go to http://github.com
   * fill the requested fields with appropriate username, email, and password
   * click on the `Sign up for Github` button
 1. Installations
- * If you are usign a 64 bits version of Windows
+  + If you are usign a 64 bits version of Windows
     1. Installation
       * go to the directory where you donloaded the installer `GitHubSetup.exe`
       * then double-click  on the file installer icon to start the install process.
-It will download some more files, be patient.
+It will download some    mofiles, be patient.
-  2. Configuration: when it's done, you should see a window that says "Welcome"
+      * when it's done, you should see a window that says "Welcome"
+    2. Configuration:
       * fill the username and password and click on `login`, then your email and click on `Continue`
       * skip the local repository search
       * now you can just quit the "Github Desktop" application

- * If you are using a 32 bits version of Windows
+  + If you are using a 32 bits version of Windows
     1. Installation
       * go to the directory where you donloaded the installer `Git-2.9.2-32-bit.exe`
       * then double-click  on the file installer icon.
       * check the `Additional icons > On the Desktop` option to get an easy access to the program
       * when asked about further options, use the default choice
     2. Configuration
       * go to your desktop and  open the `Git Bash` terminal window with a double-click on the icon
       * configure your identity, by typing in the `Git Bash` terminal window the following line with the user name of your GitHub account,then hitting the `Enter` key
       ```
       git config --global user.name "your_user_name"
       ```
       * configure your email, by typing in the `Git Bash` terminal window the following line with the email associated with your GitHubaccount, then hitting the `Enter` key
       ```
       git config --global user.email your_email@example.com
       ```

     * you can close the `Git Bash` window now.